 Tips for Successful Virtual Food Drive Fundraising

 You are our Hunger Hero!
-Hosting a Virtual Food Drive is one of the best way you to make an impact and help Food Bank of the Rockies feed more people.
+Hosting a Virtual Food Drive is one of the best ways for you to make an impact and help Food Bank of the Rockies feed more people.

 Hosting your drive can be as simple as sending out email requests asking family and friends to help online.
 Or you can get creative.
 Have a yard sale.
 Host a concert, golf tournament or other fun event.
 The options are endless.
-The key is to find a way to express your passion for helping the hungry in a way your friends, family and colleagues will support.
+The key is to find a way to express your passion for helping people facing hunger in a way your friends, family and colleagues will support.

 What type of Virtual Food Drive fundraiser can I create?